Native aquatic plants and animals play important roles in healthy lake ecosystems. Some non-native species, though, can cause harm.

 - Drain your boat by pulling the drain plug and leaving it out.
 Drain your ballast tanks, live well and bait containers.

 - Dispose of unwanted bait in the trash.
 Don't release it into a water body.
 If you want to keep live bait, drain the container and refill it with bottled or tap water.

 - Dry watercraft and trailer after removing from a water body for five days

-If you suspect you've found AIS, take a photo, note the date and location, and contact the City's environmental coordinator.
+If you suspect you've found AIS, take a photo, note the date and location, and contact the City's water resources coordinator.